-To use InfoPrint Select (available for Linux, Mac OS X, and Windows) to enable job submission from applications, you must install and configure InfoPrint Select on the workstation.
+To use InfoPrint Select (available for Windows, Linux, and Mac OS X) to enable job submission from applications, you must install and configure InfoPrint Select on the workstation.
 During this configuration, you must make a destination controlled by InfoPrint Manager known to the client system.

 On Windows clients, you use the Windows Add Printer Wizard to add a local printer, load the appropriate driver, and assign a unique port to each InfoPrint Manager destination.

-The InfoPrint Select client is available on the InfoPrint Manager Common Clients DVD-ROM, LCD4-5642.
+The InfoPrint Select client is available on the InfoPrint Manager: Common Client DVD-ROM, LCD4-5642.
 The LDAP Select supports InfoPrint Manager socket authentication.
-For more information about installation and configuration, see InfoPrint Manager for Windows: Getting Started.
+For more information about installation and configuration, see InfoPrint Manager for Linux: Getting Started.

 - Specify InfoPrint job attributes when submitting a job to the server